Q: WHAT IS STRUCTURED AND SUPPORTIVE SOBER LIVING?

 A: Sober living provides a transitional, safe environment for people in recovery as they progress out of an inpatient or detox facility.
-Clients are supported and provided with structure to reintegrate and re-connect to society, free of drugs and alcohol.
+At Tharros, clients are supported and provided with structure to reintegrate and re-connect to society, free of drugs and alcohol.
 Many clients find strength through shared experiences and comradery that exists within the Tharros House community.
 Tharros offers a significant amount of structure, and we empower you to choose what is good for you.
 For example, you can participate in Yoga and Mindfulness, or evening reflections meetings, if you find those helpful for you.
-We do ask that if you choose Tharros, you commit to attending morning meetings Monday-Friday, our Sunday meeting, and some community activities (5-8 hours per week total).
+We do ask that if you choose Tharros, you commit to attending morning meetings Monday-Friday, our Sunday meeting, and some community activities (approximately 5-8 hours per week total commitment).
 The remaining structure offered is optional for you, any most clients participate in a good portion of that optional structure.

 Q: WHAT IS THE RECOMMENDED LENGTH OF STAY?